yenju0425/Rails_SchoolSystem/PROBLEM.md

 # Problem

-## Description
+You are planning an online admissions system, it will  allow teachers to follow student to see this student's latest activities.

-OpenApply is an admissions system.
-Assuming there is a feature: a teacher can subscribe to a student's latest activities by following that student, please provide the following APIs to implement the feature:
+please provide the following APIs to implement the feature:

-- Follow a student.
+- Teacher can follow a student.
-- Unfollow a student.
+- Teacher can unfollow a student.
-- List the followed students.
+- List teacher's followed students.

 ## Requirements

-- Code is based on this repository.
 - Response is rendered in JSON format.
 - Unit testing your APIs.